 If you are a contractor or likely to be a regular visitor of the port, you will be required to take part in an online Health & Safety induction.
 Click here for more information.

-For information on access to the Port of Auckland and related security measures, please contact Ports of Auckland's Port Facility Security Officer on 09 348 5201 or email [email protected]
+For information on access to the Ports of Auckland and related security measures, please contact Ports of Auckland Security Operations Centre on 09 348 5390 or email [email protected].